MarcOhPolo/Dissertation-Project/README.md

-This dissertation presents a comprehensive evaluation of machine learning and anomaly detection models for malware classification across varying system contexts, including DNS traffic, hardware data, and multi-device local networks.
+This porject presents a comprehensive evaluation of machine learning and anomaly detection models for malware classification across varying system contexts, including DNS traffic, hardware data, and multi-device local networks.
 Three datasets are used to represent these contexts.
 The goal is to develop predictive models capable of accurately identifying